Random Algorithms in Games

 coordinates in the board

-, where both x
+, and both x

 and y